redis/redis-doc/commands/function-dump.md

 @examples

-The following example shows how to dump loaded libraries using `FUNCTION DUMP` and then it calls `FUNCTION FLUSH` deletes all the libraries.
+The following example shows how to dump loaded libraries using `FUNCTION DUMP` and then it calls `FUNCTION FLUSH` that deletes all the libraries.
 Then, it restores the original libraries from the serialized payload with `FUNCTION RESTORE`.

 ```